AU-HCI/website/markdown/index.md

 ## Getting Help

-Professors like students have many duites and commitments, and so to be better prepared to help the students outside of class I have the following office rules that must be adhered to:
+Professors like students have many duties and commitments, and so to be better prepared to help the students outside of class I have the following office rules that must be adhered to: